cnlohr/cnovr/README.md

 Camera:
  * Improve cnv4l2 to allow for advanced userptr, to allow direct streaming into GPU.
+ * Change the green-screen algorithm to more quickly perform the composite.
+Probably by pyramidally calculating the green-pass.

 Past Considerations:
  * The cnovr_header base.